lisahamm/lisahamm.github.io/source/_posts/2015-05-24-exploring-middleware.markdown

 categories:
 ---

-Middleware is software used to connect various components necessary for an application.
-Using a specific middleware to bridge the gap between an application server and an application/framework provides a layer of abstraction that allows many frameworks to work easily with many servers.
+Middleware is a term used to refer to software that connects various components necessary for an application.
+This concept can be useful for uncoupling components of an application.
+This post will explore the usage of middleware within a web application.
+Using a specific middleware to bridge the gap between an application server and an application/framework provides a layer of abstraction which allows many frameworks to easily configure with many servers.
 <!--more-->

 ### Behind the scenes of sending an HTTP Request